Introduction

 Background

-After achieving independence from France in 1960, Niger experienced single-party or military rule until 1991 when political pressure forced General Ali SAIBOU to allow multiparty elections.
+After achieving independence from France in 1960, Niger experienced single-party or military rule until 1991, when political pressure forced General Ali SAIBOU to allow multiparty elections.
 Political infighting and democratic backsliding led to coups in 1996 and 1999.
-In December of that year, military officers restored democratic rule and held elections that brought Mamadou TANDJA to power.
+In 1999, military officers restored democratic rule and held elections that brought Mamadou TANDJA to power.
 TANDJA was reelected in 2004 and spearheaded a 2009 constitutional amendment allowing him to extend his presidential term.
-In February 2010, military officers led another coup that deposed TANDJA.
-ISSOUFOU Mahamadou was elected in April 2011 and reelected in early 2016.
-In February 2021, BAZOUM Mohammed won the presidential election, marking Niger’s first transition from one democratically elected president to another.
+In 2010, military officers led another coup that deposed TANDJA.
+ISSOUFOU Mahamadou was elected in 2011 and reelected in 2016.
+In 2021, BAZOUM Mohamed won the presidential election, marking Niger’s first transition from one democratically elected president to another.
+Nonetheless, a military junta led by General Abdourahamane TIANI once again seized power in July 2023, detaining President BAZOUM and announcing the creation of a National Council for the Safeguarding of the Homeland (CNSP).

 Niger is one of the poorest countries in the world with minimal government services and insufficient funds to develop its resource base.
-It is ranked last in the world on the UN Development Programme's Human Development Index.
+It is ranked fourth to last in the world on the UN Development Program's Human Development Index of 2023/2024.
 The largely agrarian and subsistence-based economy is frequently disrupted by extended droughts common to the Sahel region of Africa.
 The Nigerien Government continues its attempts to diversify the economy through increased oil production and mining projects.
 In addition, Niger is facing increased security concerns on its borders from various external threats including insecurity in Libya, spillover from the conflict and terrorism in Mali, and violent extremism in northeastern Nigeria.

 Visit the Definitions and Notes page to view a description of each topic.